FGCB History

 First Generation College Bound (FGCB) is a grassroots, private non-profit celebrating over 35 years of success.

-Our Impact in 2024 Due To Your Support:
+Our Impact in 2025 Due To the Support of our community:

 Students have gone to college